Video Generation with Stable Transparency via Shiftable RGB-A Distribution Learner: Related Work

+{\bf RGB-A Image Generation~}~Compared to the common RGB modality, RGB-A data is significantly scarcer and more difficult to acquire.
+This limited data availability poses significant challenges for training large-scale RGB-A generation models from scratch.
 To address the challenge, researchers leverage pretrained RGB generation models.
-LayerDiffuse~\citep{LayerDiffuse} is the first method for RGBA image generation.
-It adapts Stable Diffusion~\citep{latentdiffusion} by training its VAE to embed transparency into the RGB latent space, followed by fine-tuning using LoRA.
-This approach requires a large-scale dataset of 1 million RGBA images.
-AlphaVAE~\citep{alphavae} improves the RGBA VAE and reduces the required training data from 1M to just 8k samples.
-Alfie~\citep{quattrini2024alfie} is a training-free approach that infers alpha values directly from attention maps.
-However, Alfie cannot generate semi-transparent objects.
-Subsequent research also extends transparent generation to multi-layer generation~\citep{DreamLayer,yang2025generative,huang2025psdiffusion,kang2025layeringdiff,ji2025layerflow} and transparent image inpainting~\citep{dai2025trans}.
-In this work, we restrict our scope to the primary task of text-driven generation.
+LayerDiffuse~\cite{LayerDiffuse} is the first method for RGB-A image generation.
+It adapts Stable Diffusion~\cite{latentdiffusion} by training its VAE to embed transparency into the RGB latent space, followed by fine-tuning using LoRA.
+AlphaVAE~\cite{alphavae} improves the RGB-A VAE and reduces the training images from 1M to just 8K samples.
+Alfie~\cite{quattrini2024alfie} proposes a training-free method that infers alpha values directly from attention maps.
+However, it can only generate images with transparent backgrounds, which neglects the semi-transparent effects.
+Some research extends transparent generation to multi-layer generation~\cite{DreamLayer,yang2025generative,huang2025psdiffusion,kang2025layeringdiff} and transparent image inpainting~\cite{dai2025trans}.
+Compared to RGB-A images, RGB-A videos offer greater visual richness, but creating them presents a more significant challenge.

-For transparent video generation, early attempts~\citep{chen2025transanimate,TransVDM,layeranimate,ILDiff} adopt the LayerDiffuse VAE in video generation models such as AnimateDiff~\citep{AnimateDiff}.
-However, the LayerDiffuse VAE is originally designed for images, making it less effective and lacking consideration for temporal consistency in videos.
-Moreover, since high-quality RGBA video data is particularly difficult to collect, the limited training data constrains the capability of video generation models, leading to poor quality and low diversity in the generated content.
-TransPixeler~\citep{wang2025transpixeler}, the current state-of-the-art model for transparent video generation, introduces alpha tokens, duplicates the backbone network, and adopts a cross-RGBA attention mechanism.
-However, this approach doubles the inference cost.
-Furthermore, it pays little attention to visual quality, resulting in unsatisfactory results.